Organized donkey theft in Tanzania

 Our mission continues

-But now the poachers have moved and our partner of the Tanzania Animals Protection Organization (TAPO) has reported cases in the west of the country - more than 100 donkeys were stolen from the villages or skinned on the spot within a very short time.
+But now the thefts have moved and our partner of the Tanzania Animals Protection Organization (TAPO) has reported cases in the west of the country - more than 100 donkeys were stolen from the villages or skinned on the spot within a very short time.
 The organisation is another well-known partner of the Welttierschutzgesellschaft (WTG) and has already provided successful emergency aid around the Kahama region during the drought of 2017 and the floods in spring 2018.
 That is why we quickly made the financial means available for further emergency aid, so that no donkey in this region is left defenseless to the poachers.